oracle/cluster-api-provider-oci/docs/src/gs/create-workload-cluster.md

 ## Workload Cluster Templates

-The workload cluster templates can be downloaded from the [latest released artifacts][latest-release].
+Choose one of the available templates for to create your workload clusters from the [latest released artifacts][latest-release].
+Each workload cluster template can be further configured with the parameters below.

 ## Workload Cluster Parameters